goastian/midori-desktop/toolkit/components/glean/docs/user/gifft.md

 [the Telemetry Event docs](/toolkit/components/telemetry/collection/events.rst) for details on how disabled Telemetry Events behave.

+In order to make use of the `value` field in Telemetry Events, you must first define an event extra in the metrics.yaml file with the name "value".
+On recording the event with the Glean extra key for the "value" filled in, GIFFT will map this to the Telemetry Event `value` property and remove it from the list of extras so it is not duplicated.

 ### Numeric Values

 The arguments and storage formats for Glean's numeric types